A Fast, Growable Array With Stable Pointers in C

 } SegmentArrayInternal;

-You may have noticed I keep mentioning segment sizes that are a power of two.
+You may have noticed I’m using segment sizes that are a power of two.
 It’s not strictly necessary, but it makes the math nice and allows us to use fast bit shift operations for calculating indices:

 #define SMALL_SEGMENTS_TO_SKIP 6